 4. Catch-up Contributions

 For individuals age 55 and older, additional catch-up contributions are allowed.
-For 2021, this amount is $1,000.
+For 2021 and 2022, this amount is $1,000.
 All contributions to an HSA must stop once the individual becomes eligible for Medicare.

-The most attractive feature of an HSA is the ability to make tax-deductible contributions into a Health Savings Account that can earn interest.
+The most attractive feature of an HSA is the ability to make tax-deductible contributions that can earn a return.
+This is the first of three tax-related benefits for HSAs.

 6. Earnings in the HSA Are Not Taxable

-You could hold the money in your HSA in cash but you may also have the opportunity to invest it in mutual funds or other securities.
-That can allow you to grow your savings faster and as an added bonus, those earnings are not considered taxable income.
+Another tax benefit is that you can avoid taxes on HSA investment gains.
+You could keep HSA funds in cash, but you may also have the opportunity to invest it in mutual funds or other securities.
+That can allow you to grow your savings more rapidly, and as an added bonus, those earnings are not considered taxable income.

 The third aspect of the triple tax savings offered by HSAs is that withdrawals can be made on a tax-free basis as long as they are used to pay for qualified medical expenses.
 If not used for medical expenses, withdrawals are taxable income.